-Several inches of snow blanketed the ground and it was still falling as I drove to the Wednesday evening fellowship at Jeanne’s house.
+Several inches of snow blanketed the ground and it was still falling as I drove to the Wednesday evening fellowship at Jeannie’s house.
 The forecast called for 8-10 inches by midnight, and I believed it.
 But suburban Detroit is virtually bereft of hills and S-turns, and the large fleet of salt trucks with their huge plows were clearing the main roads.

 I expected the usual crowd at Jeannie’s spacious house, despite the snow storm, and wasn’t disappointed.
 She lived there with her very cute, precocious 4-year old daughter, Heather.
 Fifty to sixty people could worship and fellowship comfortably in the large basement.
 I parked my rusty old Chevy 4-door a block away and crunched along through deep snow, which was everywhere sparkling up at me from the ground.